 The PUBG parental lock requires parents of the minor users to unlock the game.
 Unlocking includes a verification process that confirms a young player is older 13.

 The company plans to test the new digital lock total of 12 cities.
-The digital lock will prevent underage users from exposing themselves to cyberbullying, violence and other threats of PUBG game.
+The digital lock will prevent underage users from exposing themselves to cyberbullying, violence, and other threats of the PUBG game.

 Help Your Child Control Gaming

-Although parental lock is a good way to prevent underage users from playing, it is not a long-term solution.
+Although the parental lock is a good way to prevent underage users from playing, it is not a long-term solution.
 The right approach is to give your child freedom and time to quit gaming.
-With your constant support and patience, the child will be able to overcome video games addiction.
+With your constant support and patience, the child will be able to overcome video game addiction.

 If you are uncertain about how you should address kid’s games obsession, look through some tips below.